 If the couples decide to proceed with the divorce, the process will be finalized without connection.
 Furthermore, nationality problems, parenting complications, and possession of luxurious assets can also affect the duration of the divorce.

 The divorce process can generally be cheaper and less stressful if both parties involved decide and agree on most of the terms in the divorce settlement.
-If this work, the involvement of lawyers from either party will be minimal, therefore reducing how much to be spent on the overall process.
+If this works, the involvement of lawyers from either party will be minimal, therefore reducing how much to be spent on the overall process.
 If possible, deliberating the terms and what should transpire could be a decent idea for both parties.
 If you are able to work some of the processes out and agree on your own, the whole process may go without so much stress and hitch.

 Despite the increased rate of divorce in Kenya today, the understandably expensive financial implication has not halted the process, with lots of partners gunning for separation by verbal agreement, which is far cheaper and less stressful.

 Court Process Involved in Divorce in Kenya

 The process of divorce can be tedious and stressful.
 It can also take a long period of time depending on the situation and the reason for the divorce.
 Generally, the court process normally takes a minimum of three years.
 Once your lawyer presents a court case, the involved parties will normally be given a maximum of six months period to determine whether or not they want the divorce.
 During this process, both parties are advised to go to seek counselling or traditional leaders in their communities, who will try to reconcile them.
 In most cases, the separating couples always come back and still insist on the divorce.

-After the six months grace, the separating couples will be obligated to appear in court for a full hearing.
+After six months of grace, the separating couples will be obligated to appear in court for a full hearing.
 This is the period where stern issues concerning property division and child maintenance will arise.
 This process can also take a long period of time as the separating spouses must agree on the terms before the process can continue.
 The court will hear the couples and make a ruling.